iOS Testing: Handling Asynchronous Code

 For more detail on this and other aspects of iOS unit-testing (including unit-testing UI code!) you might find my digital workshop helpful.

-5 replies on “iOS Testing: Handling Asynchronous Code”
+5 responses to “iOS Testing: Handling Asynchronous Code”

 Aha!
 I should try that, I have been rolling my own code to do something fairly similar.